runemadsen/reactive-user-interfaces/week-3/README.md

 ![Interface to build](images/ui.png)

+Each button needs to be clickable, and this should update the component below as well as highlight the current selected button.
 Take a look at the design, and sketch out a component architecture that makes sense for this.
 Push your code to GitHub and write up a short blog post describing your process.